nexus-rpc/api/SPEC.md

 - Issue a POST request to the caller-provided URL.
 - Include any callback headers supplied in the originating StartOperation request, stripping away the `Nexus-Callback-` prefix.
-- Include the `Nexus-Operation-Id` header, `Nexus-Operation-Start-Time` and any `Nexus-Link` headers for resources associated with this operation to support completing asynchronous operations before the response to StartOperation is received. `Nexus-Operation-Start-Time` should be in a valid HTTP format described [here](https://www.rfc-editor.org/rfc/rfc5322.html#section-3.3).
+- Include the `Nexus-Operation-Token` header, `Nexus-Operation-Start-Time` and any `Nexus-Link` headers for resources associated with this operation to support completing asynchronous operations before the response to StartOperation is received. `Nexus-Operation-Start-Time` should be in a valid HTTP format described [here](https://www.rfc-editor.org/rfc/rfc5322.html#section-3.3).
 If is omitted, the time the completion is received